Trump claims Saudi Arabia will boost oil production

 It added that there also was an understanding that oil-producing countries would need “to compensate for any potential shortage of supplies.”
 It did not elaborate.

-Oil prices have edged higher as the Trump administration has pushed U.S. allies to end all purchases of oil from Iran.
-Oil prices also have risen with the ongoing unrest in Venezuela, as well as with fighting in Libya over control of that country’s oil infrastructure.
+Oil prices have edged higher as the Trump administration has pushed allies to end all purchases of oil from Iran following the U.S. pulling out of the nuclear deal between Tehran and world powers.
+Prices also have risen with ongoing unrest in Venezuela and fighting in Libya over control of that country’s oil infrastructure.

+“The Trump support base is probably the part of the U.S. electorate that will be the most sensitive to an increase in U.S. gasoline prices,” Halff said.

 Trump’s comments came Saturday as global financial markets were closed.
-Brent crude stood at $79.42 a barrel.
+Brent crude stood at $79.42 a barrel, while U.S. benchmark crude was at $74.15.

 The administration has threatened close allies such as South Korea with sanctions if they don’t cut off Iranian imports by early November.
 South Korea accounted for 14 percent of Iran’s oil exports last year, according to the U.S. Energy Department.